If you run a Shopify, WooCommerce, Squarespace, or similar website, you might wonder, “Do I need Google Analytics?”

 Take, for example, this Shopify Analytics report.

 The landing page report in Shopify tells you how many visitors (people) and sessions occurred on your website content.
-It also tells us how many add to carts and checkouts there were.
+It also tells us how many items were added to carts and checked out.
 On the top right-hand side, there is a dropdown using the card icon.
 That allows you to add extra columns of data, including bounce rate, country, referrer information, and time.

 Now compare this to a Google Analytics 4 report for this same website.